lud77/cortez2/README.md

 A simplified and improved version of the graph library Cortez.

-This module contains a few data structures and algorithms to work on them.
+This module contains a few data structures and algorithms to work with graphs.

 ## Graph

 Directed graph data structure with support for self-edges and multigraphs.
 Both nodes and edges can store a payload, so it's easy to implement weighted graphs, labelled edges, tagging and much more.

+It also allows to output a graph in the [DOT graph description language](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29).

 ### Generalised Graph Search